annesjyu/w231/Yu_Sijie.md

 2. *Data Localization*: ban on transferring data out of the country, or require the organization to build or use local infrastructure and servers.

-We will discuss each of these cases using examples.

 ### Cross-Border Privacy Regulations

-CBDT rules and policies are varied depending on where the data come from and go to.
+CBDTs rule and policy are varied depending on where the data come from and go to.
 The type of data also matter in this case.
 For example,

-* The <font color="yellow">European Union (EU) GDPR</font> generally prohibites CBDTs of personal data outside of EU territory, unless to a third country with a set of conditions are fulfilled.
+* The <font color="yellow">EU GDPR</font> generally prohibites CBDTs of personal data outside of EU territory, unless to a third country with a set of conditions are fulfilled.
-* The <font color="green">United States-Mexico-Canada Agreement (USMCA)</font> promotes cross-border data flows with less strict conditions as well.
+* The <font color="green">USMCA</font> promotes cross-border data flows with less strict conditions as well.
-* The <font color="purple">Asia-Pacific Economic Cooperation Privacy Framework (APEC CBPRs)</font> established a principles-based model for national privacy laws that recognized the importance of
+* The <font color="purple">APEC CBPRs</font> established a principles-based model for national privacy laws that recognized the importance of

 > effective privacy protections that avoid barriers to information flows.